 Have you noticed that most large supermarkets still offer small plastic produce bags?
 Maybe you’ve noticed that person who puts one or two pieces of fruit in a plastic bag that is definitely not necessary?
 (Please, don’t be that person).
 You can find cute and practical reusable produce bags that will easily replace this single-use plastic item.
 Our favourite produce bags are from local grassroots not-for-profit organisation Boomerang Bags, check them out and make the change.

 Did you know?
 Chemicals are added to cling wrap to make it “clingier” which makes it harder to recycle.
 Not to mention, these chemicals risk contaminating the food you are wrapping them in.
-An effective alternative is to use Beeswax wraps, which are 100% recyclable, reusable and come in beautiful designs!
-PLus, the natural antibacterial properties of beeswax will preserve your food for longer.
+An effective alternative is to use Candelilla wraps, which are vegan, 100% recyclable, reusable and come in beautiful designs!
+Plus, the natural antibacterial properties of candelilla wax will preserve your food for longer.

 Carry a reusable straw & cutlery